noxious-dervisious/1st-Year-Crypto-Challenges/CTF Challenges/MasterChallenge/README.md

 5. Scenerio when gcd(d,phi) != 1
 ```

 If you are okay with all the pre-requisites.
-Then you can simple follow the below steps to get your flag :
+Then you can simply follow the below steps to get your flag :P

 ```
 Chinese Remainder Theorem -> p = 109935857933867829728985398563235455481120300859311421762540858762721955038310117609456763338082237907005937380873151279351831600225270995344096532750271070807051984097524900957809427861441436796934012393707770012556604479065826879107677002380580866325868240270494148512743861326447181476633546419262340100453